1) How skilled are your caregivers?

 9) Will it be possible for us to interview the in-home caregivers before they start?

-We send each caregiver out to the home for an orientation before they start a shift.
+We send each caregiver out to the home for an orientation before they start shifts at the home.
 After the orientation, you can let us know if you feel comfortable with the caregiver.
 If you’re not comfortable or feel that it’s not a good match (personality, skill level, etc…) let us know and we can send another caregiver.
+We are always welcoming to your preferences.

 10) How does your agency hire and train caregivers?

-We recruit from many different areas including local colleges, newspaper and other methods.
-After a background check and interview, we hire them if we feel it is a good fit.
-We then assess their skill level and have an RN or LPN teach them any areas that they are lacking.
+We recruit from many different areas including local colleges, employment sites, social media, and our favorite, referrals from current employees.
+After a background check and interview, we hire them if we feel they match well with company values of care, respect, and responsibility.
+We then assess their skill level and have an RN or LPN teach them in any areas that they are lacking.

 11) How do you monitor your caregivers for quality of care given?